theAbdoSabbagh/primrose/README.md

 ## Installation
 `Important: This is still a work in progress.`

-Ensure you have at Python 3.10 64bit installed.
+Ensure you have Python 3.10 64bit installed.
+(3.9 won't work due to match statements)
  ```
     git clone
     cd Primrose